IntelLabs/hec-p-isa-tools/kerngen/README.md

 This is the kernel generator (`kerngen`) responsible for producing HERACLES ISA kernels for various polynomial operations that occur in cryptography (or elsewhere) such as in homomorphic encryption (HE).
-A kernel is a code snippet of p-ISA instructions with the purpose of implementing some high level polynomial operation.
+A kernel is a code snippet of P-ISA instructions with the purpose of implementing some high level polynomial operation.